ricardomm7/leaflink/docs/sprintB/us012/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * **AC1:** The .csv file must contain columns for Water Point X, Water Point Y, and Distance.
-* **AC2:** The data imported from the .csv file must be structured into a unique data structure in the system.
-* **AC3:** The system must handle errors gracefully and provide informative messages to the user in case of issues during the import process.
+* **AC2:** The system must validate all data contained in the .csv file and provide informative messages to the user in case of issues during the import process.

 ### 1.4.
 Found out Dependencies